Screening, clarifying, filtering, disinfecting and other processes ensure your water is safe to drink

 Four plants treat Auckland’s dam water.

-Most of Auckland's water comes from nine dams in the Hūnua and Waitākere ranges.
+Most of Auckland's water comes from dams in the Hūnua and Waitākere ranges.
 It is treated at four plants: Ardmore, Huia, Huia Village and Waitākere.

 Water passes through screens that remove any large debris, such as leaves, branches, rubbish and dead insects.